theblitz/ObservableCollections/README.md

 # Observable Collections
-Observable Collectons for Android Kotlin apps.
+Observable Collectons for Android Kotlin apps which will callback on every action that changes the contents of the collection

-Observes adds, deletes etc.
+Callback is trigged for each action that changes the contents of the collection such as add, delete, clear etc.
-Callback is trigged for each action that changes the contents of the collection.
+The callback will NOT be trigged if the object itself in the collection is mutable and it is changed directly.

 ## Getting Started